Halls and facilities for hire in Wye

 - Bookings 01233 812519

-The Latin School is a listed Grade 1 building and a scheduled monument near the centre of Wye.
+The Latin School is a listed Grade 1 building and a scheduled monument.
 This historic 1447 school room in Wye High Street seats up to 12 people (boardroom style) or up to 25 (theatre style), and it is available for small group meetings and exhibitions by arrangement.
 The Latin School is a self-contained building with its own WC, and coffee making facilities in the lobby.
 Visitors also have access to the adjacent walled Latin School Garden and The Green as break-out spaces.

 The Latin School is accessed by two steps up from the High Street pavement.
 Parking is restricted in the High Street and The Green, however there is free parking nearby in Churchfield Way and Gregory Court car park.